sumanstats/rakudo/README.md

 `docker run -it sumankhanal/rakudo:2019.11 bash`

-To build a raku module like  `Sum::Doc ` type the following commands in the terminal of container of this image:
+To build a Raku module like  `Sum::Doc ` type the following commands in the terminal of container of this image:

   ```raku
   mi6 new Sum::Doc